Should Christians watch horror films?

+It's a question I'm continually asked, especially every year around Halloween.
 I somewhat agree with the affirmative answers others have given: that by focusing on the darkness, there is opportunity to shine a light; that many horror films are built upon an undergirding of morality.
-But I wonder if Craven’s legacy – from 1984’s A Nightmare on Elm Street (his masterpiece) to the Scream franchise – can help us push this defense a bit further.
-Is there a crucial connection between how horror films function and a Christian understanding of fear?
+But I wonder if there's a way to push this defense a bit further.
+Might there be a crucial connection between how the best horror films function and a Christian understanding of fear?

 Fear is, somehow or other, the archenemy itself.
 It crouches in people’s hearts.
 It hollows out their insides, until their resistance and strength are spent and they suddenly break down.
 Fear secretly gnaws and eats away at all the ties that bind a person to God and to others, and when in a time of need that person reaches for those ties and clings to them, they break and the individual sinks back into himself or herself, helpless and despairing, while hell rejoices.